Isaicsefxec/myexpens/README.md

 # myexpens
-This react native project was thougth by Academind academind
+This react native project was thougth by maxschwarzmueller sir Official Academind GmbH Repository

-Official Academind GmbH Repository maxschwarzmueller sir copy righted to him
+copy righted to him